microsoft/FabricBQSync/README.md

 # Getting Started

 The accelerator includes an automated installer that can set up your Fabric workspace and install all required dependencies automatically.
 To use the installer:
-1. Download the current version Installer notebook
+1. Download the current version Fabric Sync Installer notebook
 2. Import the installer into your Fabric Workspace
 3. Attach the installer to a Lakehouse within the Workspace
 4. Upload your GCP Service Account credential json file to OneLake